brucemack/kc1fsz-rc1/docs/users.md

 This is the user guide for the [W1TKZ Software Defined Repeater Controller](https://github.com/brucemack/kc1fsz-rc1).
 Please contact KC1FSZ with any questions or corrections.

+## Firmware Update (Local via USB)

+The controller board comes with the firmware installed.
+There may be instances where the firmware needs to be updated.
+The Pico architecture makes firmware updates easy:

+* Connect a USB micro connector to the Pico Pi 2 board.
+* Hold down the BOOTSEL button on the Pico and plug the USB cable into a computer.
+* The Pico should appear as a USB-connected storage device.
+* Copy/drag the main.uf2 file into the top folder of the Pico.
+* The controller should restart with the new firmware.

+## Firmware Update (Remote via LoRa)

+(Work in process)

 ## Connectors

 ### Power Connector